MauryDev/CSharpLua/README.md

 [Example](example)

-For more examples, refer to the [Examples](examples) directory.
+For more examples, refer to the [Examples](example) directory.

 ## Contributing

 Contributions to the CSharpLua library are welcome!
-If you find a bug, have a feature request, or want to contribute code, please follow the guidelines in the [Contributing](CONTRIBUTING.md) file.
+If you find a bug, have a feature request, or want to contribute code.

 ## License